Deploy at outbreak speed. Scale to thousands. Proven in the field.

 Yes.
 Castor supports protocol amendments and adaptive design changes mid-study, including modifications to treatment arms, enrollment criteria, and data collection workflows, without requiring a full platform re-validation cycle.
 This is critical for outbreak response studies where the protocol must evolve as real-world data accumulates.

 Yes.
-Castor’s DCT toolkit supports remote eConsent, BYOD ePRO, and telemedicine visit coordination, enabling patients to participate from home without visiting a site.
-In the COVID-RED study, Julius Clinical recruited 17,824 patients in 15 weeks with all consent and monitoring conducted entirely remotely via Castor, achieving 95%+ ePRO compliance throughout.
+Castor’s decentralized clinical trial (DCT) toolkit supports remote eConsent, BYOD ePRO, and telemedicine visit coordination, enabling patients to participate from home without visiting a site.
+In the COVID-RED study, Julius Clinical conducted all consent and monitoring remotely on Castor.
+In a blinded decentralized screening study, Castor reached greater than 98% screener completion and 90.5% survey completion.
+These are recent best-case figures, not a platform guarantee.

-The Castor platform is available in 80+ languages, enabling site-level data entry and patient-facing workflows in the local language across all study countries without per-country software builds or separate regional instances.
-24/7 multilingual patient support is available in 15 to 20 languages, with SMS and WhatsApp reminders to maintain engagement across geographically dispersed and resource-limited cohorts.
-The WHO Solidarity trial used six-language data capture across 52 countries on a single platform instance.
+Castor supports 15-20 languages, enabling site-level data entry and patient-facing workflows in the local language across study countries without per-country software builds or separate regional instances.
+The WHO Solidarity trial used six-language data capture across 600 sites in 52 countries.
+For dispersed cohorts, 24/7 multilingual patient support is available in 15-20 languages, with SMS and WhatsApp reminders to maintain engagement in low-resource settings.

 See what the world’s leading AI says about us.